iggredible/Learn-Vim/ch08_registers.md

 P    Paste the text before the cursor
 ```

 Both `p` and `P` accept a count and a register symbol as arguments.
 For example, to paste ten times, do `10p`.
-To paste the text from register "a, do `"ap`.
-To paste the text from register "a ten times, do `10"ap`.
+To paste the text from register a, do `"ap`.
+To paste the text from register a ten times, do `10"ap`.
 By the way, the `p` actually technically stands for "put", not "paste", but I figure paste is a more conventional word.

 The general syntax to get the content from a specific register is `"a`, where `a` is the register symbol.

 ## Calling Registers From Insert Mode

 Everything you learn in this chapter can also be executed in insert mode.
-To get the text from register "a, normally you do `"ap`.
+To get the text from register a, normally you do `"ap`.
 But if you are in insert mode, run `Ctrl-R a`.
 The syntax to call registers from insert mode is:

 ```
 Ctrl-R a